-• Navigation Turn-By-Turn In Cluster (for versions/markets, where provided)
+• Navigation Turn-By-Turn In Cluster - If Equipped

 When this feature is selected, the turn-by-turn directions will appear in the display as the vehicle approaches a designated turn within a programmed route.
 To make your selection, touch the Navigation Turn-By-Turn In Cluster soft-key, until a check-mark appears next to the setting, showing that setting has been selected.
-Touch the back arrow softkey to return to the previous menu.
+Touch the back arrow soft-key to return to the previous menu.

-• Fuel Saver Display In Cluster
+• Fuel Saver Display In Cluster - If Equipped